-Pants/shorts should be modest, in good repair (no holes, torn pant legs, etc.).
-Pants and shorts should be worn at the waist and should be no shorter than mid-thigh, and no-longer than just below the knee.
+Pants/shorts should be modest and in good repair (no holes, torn pant legs, etc.).
+Pants and shorts should be worn at the waist and shorts should be no shorter than mid-thigh, and no-longer than just below the knee.
 No short-shorts or long baggy shorts may be worn.
-No boxers or undergarments may be visible.
+No undergarments (including boxers) may be visible.
+Leggings and yoga pants are not permitted.

 School Concert Dress Code

-Boys: Black or dark dress pants.
+Young men: Black or dark dress pants.
 White dress shirt.
 Dark necktie.
-Dress shoes Girls: Black or dark, modest-length dress or skirt with a white blouse/top.
+Dress shoes Young ladies: Black or dark, modest-length dress or skirt with a white blouse/top.
 Dress shoes or dress sandals.